ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ## Update Race User Interface

-We need to update the UI to add support for showing the best time of the player and last time.
+You need to update the UI to add support for showing the best time of the player and last time.

 ### Create Stats Frame Image